 Did you know that you can change the overall feel of your photo just by moving the horizon line within your shot?

-Finding the horizon line in your scene and figuring out where to place it in your photo takes practice, and it’s a great way to experiment with different compositions and create unique photos with just a few simple adjustments.
+Finding the horizon line in your scene and figuring out where to place it in your photo takes practice.
+It’s worth your time to experiment with different compositions to create unique photos with just a few simple adjustments.

 In this guide about horizon lines for landscape photography you’ll learn: